makersacademy/async-workshops/promises-workshop/README.md

 * More powerful function and error composition in asynchronous code.
 (Research topic!)

 * Clarify "callback hell" by replacing it with straight-line code.
-For example:
+For example, look at this nice code that uses promises:

 ```js
 getPeople()